alexovech/FPGA-ALU-ROM/vivado_project/alu(1st)/readme.md

 This directory contains a standalone Vivado project.

-1. Open **Vivado**.
+1. Copy the entire `project_alu` directory to a local location on your computer.
-2. Select **Open Project**.
+2. Open the Vivado project using the file: 'project_alu.xpr'
-3. Open the file: project_alu.xpr
+3. Vivado will automatically load all required sources from: project_alu.srcs/
-4. Vivado will automatically load all required sources from: project_alu.srcs/
+4. All RTL source files and the testbench are located in: 'project_alu.srcs/'

-5. If Vivado prompts to regenerate output products, confirm the action.
+If Vivado prompts to regenerate output products, confirm the action.

 No generated files (runs, cache, bitstream) are included in this directory.